peter88213/zim2obsidian/README.md

 ## Usage

-1. Export a *Zim* Notebook to Markdown (Export each page to a separate file).
+1. Have *Zim* export the notebook to Markdown (export each page to a separate file).
 2. Make sure the Markdown files have the ".md" extension.
 If not, run **markdown2md.py** first.
 3. Copy this Python script **zim2obsidian** into the export root directory.
 4. Start it by double clicking on it or from the console.